 Many emotional experiences start in the body before they move into our awareness (as researchers at Columbia University, among others, have shown).
-When we can easily name an emotion that has moved from sensation to awareness, it’s because we’ve had a lifetime practicing naming that connection: someone in our lives helped us identify and name feelings until we could do it ourselves.
+When we can easily name an emotion that has moved from sensation to awareness, it’s because we’ve had a lifetime practicing naming that connection.
+Someone in our lives helped us identify and name feelings until we could do it ourselves.

 However, not all were given the care we needed to develop an emotional vocabulary to describe our feelings.
 Often, people who missed that emotional “mirroring” process while growing up move through life experiencing a full emotional range within their physical body, but are unable to name, express, or seek comfort for and connection in these emotions.

-Who can Benefit from this Unique Feeling Wheel Pillow?
+Who Can Benefit from this Unique Feeling Wheel Pillow?

 New: Emotion Sensation Feeling Wheel Floor Pillow

 This floor pillow is plush but firm, with a center button to help the pillow keep its shape and to create a comfortable dip for seating.
 The floor pillow comes in two sizes: 26″ diameter (perfect for kids and teens or small spaces) and 30″ diameter (which is more comfortable for adults or for creating a cozy seating space in a large open area).
-100% polyester means this pillow is stain-resistant and easy to care for.
+Being 100% polyester means this pillow is stain-resistant and easy to care for.